 Meanwhile, in the mail there is a letter from ASEEES announcing a scholarship - 25 thousand dollars for the study of Russian history.
 This program bears the name of Cohen-Tucker, and although it is not the only one in Russian studies, it is worth special mention.
 It was founded in 2015 by Katrina van den Heuvel and Steven Cohen, a couple known for relaying Russian propaganda about Ukraine.

-Due to protests within the Association, the proposal was rejected; but later the board voted in favor.
-Cohen, one of the most respected Russian historians in the United States, became famous toward the end of his life as a frequent guest of Russia Today and a supporter of Putin.
-Since the beginning of Russia’s hybrid invasion, he has accused the US of the “Ukrainian crisis,” stood up for Yanukovych, doubted that the occupation of Crimea was “illegal,” said that it was Ukraine that shot down a Malaysian Boeing over the Donetsk region, and that a “civil war” continues in Ukraine.
+Due to protests within the Association, the proposal was rejected; but the board later voted yes.
+Cohen, one of the most respected Russian historians in the United States, became famous toward the end of his life as a frequent guest on Russia Today and a supporter of Putin.
+Since the beginning of Russia’s hybrid invasion, he has blamed the United States for the “Ukrainian crisis,” stood up for Yanukovych, doubted that the occupation of Crimea was “illegal,” said that it was Ukraine that shot down a Malaysian Boeing over the Donetsk region, and that a “civil war” continues in Ukraine.

 Now Cohen's widow, van den Heuvel, a former editor of The Nation, is spreading pro-Kremlin narratives in The Washington Post.
-I reviewed her columns starting from February 15, 2022: van den Heuvel warns against “NATO expansion” because of Ukraine, demands the start of negotiations between Ukraine and Russia, increases the emotional temperature due to the supposedly terrible impact of sanctions against Russia on the global economy, It frightens us with a catastrophe in Europe without Russian gas, a new “cold war” between the United States and Russia and China, and a nuclear “incident.”
+I reviewed her columns starting from February 15, 2022: van den Heuvel warns against “NATO expansion” because of Ukraine, demands the start of negotiations between Ukraine and Russia, increases the emotional temperature due to the supposedly terrible impact of sanctions against Russia on the global economy, frightens with a catastrophe in Europe without Russian gas, a new “cold war” of the United States with Russia and China and nuclear "incident".

 Finally, I look at what the dissertations of doctoral students from Slavic departments and institutes, who took up their posts during the full-scale Russian-Ukrainian war, are writing about.
 Dissertation topics reflect scientific trends in the near future.
 Young scientists in the USA, Britain and Germany continue to search for the secrets of the “Russian soul”.
 For example, most of the current doctoral students at Ohio State University work in Russian studies, including a graduate of Zhytomyr University.
 Basically, they have received the appropriate education, teach Russian, travel to Russia or are Russian women.